RaginiAG/-SecureTrans-A-Power-BI-Dashboard-for-Banking-Transaction-Fraud-Analysis/README.md

 - Improved data cleaning and transformation skills using Power Query.
 - Created custom DAX logic for fraud detection, risk scoring, and latency analysis.
 - Used time-based and geospatial visuals to highlight anomalies.
-- Applied interactive slicers and navigation for better user control and storytelling.
+- Applied interactive slicers for better user control and storytelling.

 ---